 Elizabeth Peyton, who lives and works in New York and Berlin, is an artist who is credited with having reinvigorated figurative painting in the 1990s, a move which facilitated the electrifying resurgence of portrait painting today.
+The focus of her work is the small-scale portrait.

 Peyton studied at the School of Visual Arts in New York and received her B.F.A. in 1987.
 In the early 1990s, she exhibited in alternative locales such as Room 828 of the Chelsea Hotel in 1993, with paintings of 18th and 19th century literary and political heroes, and in the Prince Albert Pub in London in l995.

-While she does paint directly from life, she usually uses photography as the source of inspiration for her portraits of artists, actors, celebrities, musicians, opera singers, rock stars, members of England’s royal family, and even her own dog.
+While sometimes she does paint directly from life, she usually uses photography as the source of inspiration for her mediated portraits of artists, actors, celebrities, musicians, opera singers, rock stars, members of England’s royal family, and even her own dog.
 She incorporates still-life into these portraits as she captures people at a transformative moment in their lives.
 She also makes etchings, woodcuts, and lithographs and produces works in watercolor, pencil, and pastel.

 Peyton’s work has been the subject of numerous solo exhibitions in the United States and abroad.
 Her “Live Forever Now” was her first major museum survey, organized by the New Museum, New York in 2008.
 The following year this exhibit traveled to Minneapolis, London, and the Netherlands.